-(2) The final cumulative grade is determined by the average of the grades for the module examinations and the grade for the Master's thesis and final oral examination, which have been weighted by the corresponding credits.
-The average grade for the module examinations is weighted singly; the average grade for the Master's examination double.

-(3) The examination certificate is to be signed by the chairperson of the examination board and is to bear the date of the day on which the last examination was completed.

-(4) Graduates are to be handed out their diploma along with the examination certificate, bearing the date stated on the latter.
-The diploma is to attest to the conferral of the Master's degree in compliance with section 2 (6).

-(5) The Master's certificate is to be signed by the dean of the Faculty of Cultural Sciences or by the chairperson of the examination board and is to bear the seal of Cologne University of Applied Sciences.

-(6) Alongside the examination certificate and diploma, graduates are to receive an English-language diploma supplement, which corresponds to the guidelines and agreements of the German Rectors' Conference.
+- (2) The final cumulative grade of the Master's examination is partly determined by the weighted grades in the module examinations in accordance with section 24 (1 or 2) and partly by the final cumulative grade for the Master's examination and the final oral examination (Final Thesis Defence). - (3) In accordance with section 23 (3), grades for the additional courses listed are not accounted for in the calculation of the final cumulative grade of the Master's examination. - (4) The examination certificate is to be signed by the chairperson of the examination board and is to bear the date of the day on which the last examination was completed. - (5) Graduates are to be handed out their diploma along with the examination certificate, bearing the date stated on the latter.
+The diploma is to attest to the conferral of the Master's degree in compliance with section 2 (6). - (6) The Master's certificate is to be signed by the dean of the Faculty of Cultural Sciences or by the chairperson of the examination board and is to bear the seal of Cologne University of Applied Sciences. - (7) Alongside the examination certificate and diploma, graduates are to receive a diploma supplement in the English language which corresponds to the guidelines and agreements of the German Rectors' Conference.
 The diploma supplement is to be signed by the program director and the chairperson of the examination board.